Gene Wolfe: Reception

 Although he was not a best-selling author, Wolfe is highly regarded by critics and fellow writers.
 He was often considered to be not only one of the greatest science fiction authors, but one of the best American writers regardless of genre.
 In 2003, award-winning science fiction author Michael Swanwick said: "Gene Wolfe is the greatest writer in the English language alive today.
 Let me repeat that: Gene Wolfe is the greatest writer in the English language alive today!
 I mean it.
 Shakespeare was a better stylist, Melville was more important to American letters, and Charles Dickens had a defter hand at creating characters.
 But among living writers, there is nobody who can even approach Gene Wolfe for brilliance of prose, clarity of thought, and depth in meaning."

-Among others, writers Neil Gaiman and Patrick O'Leary have credited Wolfe for inspiration.
-O'Leary has said: "Forget 'Speculative Fiction.'
+Patrick O'Leary has credited Wolfe for inspiration.
+He has said: "Forget 'Speculative Fiction.'
 Gene Wolfe is the best writer alive.
 Period.
 And as Wolfe once said, 'All novels are fantasies.
 Some are more honest about it.'
 No comparison.
 Nobody – I mean nobody – comes close to what this artist does."
 O'Leary also wrote an extensive essay concerning the nature of Wolfe's artistry, entitled "If Ever A Wiz There Was", originally published in his collection Other Voices, Other Doors.
 Ursula K. Le Guin is frequently quoted on the jackets of Wolfe's books as having said "Wolfe is our Melville."